MouseLand/Kilosort/docs/hardware.rst

 Other
 ^^^^^
 At least 32GB of RAM is recommended, and an 8-core CPU.
-A faster CPU is not likely to noticeably affect sorting time, but you may need more RAM for large datasets (more than about 6 hours of NeuroPixels data, for example).
+A faster CPU is not likely to noticeably affect sorting time.
+Note, however, that the amount of memory needed will depend on the number of spikes present in the data, so 64GB of RAM is preferable.
+For very long recordings, like 6 or more hours of Neuropixels data, more RAM will likely be needed.
+For example, two ~13 hour Neuropixels recordings from different labs each required around 300 GB of RAM.

 Additional recommendations